tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## Optional Record Digests and Trial Decryption

+Optional record digests may be useful in scenarios where clients and client-facing servers do not want to reveal information about the client-facing server in the "encrypted_client_hello" extension.
+In such settings, servers must perform trial decrypt upon receipt of an empty record digest, which may exacerbate DoS attacks.
-Supporting optional record digests and trial decryption opens oneself up to DoS attacks.
-Specifically, an adversary may send malicious ClientHello messages, i.e., those which will not decrypt with any known ECHO key, in order to force decryption.
+Specifically, an adversary may send malicious ClientHello messages, i.e., those which will not decrypt with any known ECHO key, in order to force wasteful decryption.
 Servers that support this feature should, for example, implement some form of rate limiting mechanism to limit the damage caused by such attacks.

 ## Related Privacy Leaks